jakobsen/pylie/README.md

 In order to solve an ODE, the differential must first be described in its canonical Lie form – that is, as a mapping from the manifold to the corresponding Lie algebra.
 For examples, please see below.

-## Equation evolving on the unit sphere
+## Example: Equation evolving on the unit sphere

+_The complete code is listed at the bottom of this section if you want to copy-paste it, including a definition of `A(t, y)`._

-The unit sphere has Lie algebra _so_(3), consisting of 3⨉3 skew-symmetric matrices.
+The unit sphere has Lie algebra _so_(3), consisting of 3-by-3 skew-symmetric matrices (i.e. matrices which satisfy the equation `transpose(A) = -A`).
 Ordinary differential equations where the solution space is the unit sphere may be formulated in the form

 ```